Thiilyn/Blue-Angel/README.md

 </ul>

 <h1 align="center" id="description">Description</h1>
-This work presents the development of an application that seeks to make literacy practice feasible for autistic children, who have learning difficulties.
-The project proposes to help autistic children, through a technological platform, during their first school steps, which is when they may have more difficulties, due to the limitations that Autism Spectrum Disorder can offer.
-It is expected that, through application, children will be able to fully develop in their literacy.
+This work presents the development of an application that seeks to make the practice of literacy of autistic children with learning difficulties feasible.
+The project aims to help children with autism, through a mobile app, in the first school steps, when they may have more difficulties, due to the limitations that Autism Spectrum Disorder can offer.
+It is hoped that, through application, children will be able to fully develop in their literacy.

 <h1 align="center" id="how_to_download">How to Download</h1>
 Want to download our Blue Angel app?
 You can download it by clicking on the link below:</br>